tenzir/tenzir/web/docs/setup-guides/deploy-a-node/README.md

 Choose between binary package and a Docker-based setup to install a node.

-### Binary
+### Binary (Automatic)

-Use our installer to perform a platform-specific installation:
+Use our installer to install a binary package on any Linux distribution:

 ```bash
 curl https://get.tenzir.app | sh
 ```

 The shell script asks for confirmation before performing the installation.

-To perform the installation manually, read below.
+### Binary (Manual)

+If you prefer a manual installation you can also perform the installer steps yourself.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';